 Before downloading an app, I would carefully read what other users have posted as sometimes these comments show which phones and carriers people are using.
 I’d also suggest using a mobile security program to ensure the program isn’t creating new security or privacy problems.
 Typically, these apps have tiered services meaning you get certain free features but have to pay for others.

 Mobile Security Service

-While early versions of these services dealt with viruses, many now include some call management feature.
+While early versions of these services dealt with viruses, many now include some call management features.
 One free example is Webroot’s Secure Anywhere Mobile for Android.
 The company also offers a premium version with more features.

 In the screen snap below, you can see where I can block both unknown callers, such as those people who block Caller ID or individual numbers.

 Manage Your Calls With Google Voice.

 This last option should work if your phone or carrier is restrictive.
-Google Voice is a convenient option if you get a new cell phone number to give out your Google Voice number instead.
+Google Voice is a convenient option if you get a new cell to give out your Google Voice number instead.
 I like to think of the service as a pre-call processor.

 Basically, the free service allows you to create different groups of callers with different rules.
 For example, you could have a group for “friends and family” and have these people ring through to your cell phone and home phone.
 In contrast, you might have a group called “vendors” that can only reach you at set times and hear a different greeting.
-Also, you can have people you don’t know go straight to voicemail.
+Also, you can have people you don’t know go straight to.